 Already, changes are being made by air traffic controllers, ground control workers and by airports to find ways to minimize the impact of overcrowded flight schedules and weather issues.
 Continued tarmac-delay issues have highlighted the need for coordination between airports, TSA and CBP to set up rules for security and immigration during unexpected delays at diversion airports.

-Airlines are sure to begin contributing positively as these rules require chances in old operational patterns.
+Airlines are sure to begin contributing positively as these rules require changes in old operational patterns.
 Their own communication processes need to be improved in order to provide passengers accurate information during extended delays.
 Sometimes, many of the airline personnel are a clueless as passengers when it comes to reasons for extended tarmac delays.

 Though airlines have recently been vocal in the media claiming the need to cancel flights because of these tarmac-delay rules, they have only been dealing with the new system for approximately one month.